-- d.
+- c.
+Approval of the Ontario Municipal Board has been obtained for those pending issues of longterm liabilities and commitments to be financed by revenue beyond the term of Council and approved on or before December 31, 1992.
+Those approved after January 1, 1993 have been approved by by-law.
+The principal and interest payments required to service these pending issues and commitments are within the debt repayment limit prescribed by the Ministry of Municipal Affairs. - d.
 The Township is contingently liable for long-term liabilities with respect to tile drainage loans, and for those for which the principal and interest have been assumed by other municipalities, school board and unconsolidated local boards, municipal enterprises, and utilities.
-The total amount outstanding as at December 31, 2019 is \$82,213 (2018 \$99,158) and is not recorded on the Consolidated Statement of Financial Position. - e.
-Interest paid on long-term liabilities for the year ending December 31, 2019 is \$53,681 (2018 \$54,721).
+The total amount outstanding as at December 31, 2020 is \$35,546 (2019 \$82,213) and is not recorded on the Consolidated Statement of Financial Position. - e.
+Interest paid on long-term liabilities for the year ending December 31, 2020 is \$47,163 (2019 \$53,681).